 I often say this to start conversations: “Isn’t it awkward when you feel like you have nothing to say?”
 Then you’ll start talking about that – and you’ll both be more relaxed.
 Try it – it really is an effective first date conversation tip.
 You’d be surprised at how fun it can make your date!

 Brush up on the news

-I’m not a big fan of American politics, the war in Iraq, or the Canadian housing economy – but I listen to CBC and scan various news sources so my hubby and I have something to talk about at dinner (because sometimes old married couples need conversation starters, too!).
+I’m not a big fan of politics, the war, or the housing economy – but I listen to CBC and scan various news sources so my hubby and I have something to talk about at dinner (because sometimes old married couples need conversation starters, too!).
 Find stuff to talk about from the news, sports, your community, or politics.

 One of the most interesting conversations I had on a first date was about a feminine hygiene exhibit at the Vancouver Art Gallery.
 On display was used feminine sanitary products.
 I thought it was disgusting; my date thought it was fascinating.
 Our conversation was a blast!